Everything to Know About the LinkedIn Social Selling Index

 What is a Good Social Selling Index on LinkedIn?

 Many salespeople consider an SSI score between 70 and 80 to be very good.
-If your score is consistently in this range you will be outperforming most of your peers and colleagues across all four scoring factors.
+If your score is consistently in this range, you will outperform most of your peers and colleagues across all four scoring factors.

 How?

 Let's say your job is to increase your company's inbound sales leads.
 Most likely, you use Linkedin every day as a tool to help you do your job.
 Your prospective customers see you using LinkedIn.
-They see the four factors at work, even if they are not aware of them.
+They see the four factors at work, even if unaware of them.
 If you have a high score, these factors translate to a good presence on LinkedIn, making you a more attractive choice than your closest competitors.

-So keep that score between 70 and 80 and you'll be in that sweet spot that LinkedIn says is the place to be.
-You'll close more deals, gain even more prospects and leads, and grow your brand along the way with a consistently high SSI score.
+So keep that score between 70 and 80, and you'll be in that sweet spot that LinkedIn says is the place to be.
+You'll close more deals, gain more prospects and leads, and grow your brand with a consistently high SSI score.

 LinkedIn Social Selling Best Practices

-All platforms have specific strategies you can use to navigate them so you can get the most out of them.
+All platforms have specific strategies you can use to navigate them to get the most out of them.
 Instagram's picture-heavy feed relies on finding the right aesthetic for your clientele, for example, and can go a long way in finding them.

 LinkedIn is no different.